Back to News

 Presented by the Partenariat du Quartier des spectacles in collaboration with Quartier des spectacles international, the event brought together nearly 160 professionals from Quebec, Canada, the United States, and Europe, including 30 international guests, around a shared objective: to make winter a true driver of cultural, economic, and territorial attractiveness.

-Hosted in the heart of the Quartier des spectacles, globally recognized for its ability to transform the cold into a collective experience, LUMINO PRO offered a unique immersion in a vibrant and inspiring winter district.
+Hosted in the heart of the Quartier des spectacles, globally recognized for its ability to transform cold weather into a collective urban experience, LUMINO PRO offered a unique immersion into a vibrant and inspiring winter district.

 Gallery